oneapi-src/oneDNN/README.md

 > [linking guide](https://oneapi-src.github.io/oneDNN/dev_guide_link.html)
 > for more details.

-The library is optimized for the following GPUs:
+The library is optimized for the following GPU architectures:
-* Intel HD Graphics
-* Intel UHD Graphics
-* Intel Iris Plus Graphics
+* Intel Processor Graphics Gen9, Gen9.5 and Gen11 architectures
-* Xe architecture-based Graphics (code named DG1 and Tiger Lake)
+* Xe architecture

 ## Requirements for Building from Source